Once a Discovery Workspace (DW) is approved and is in running status, connect to the workspace to complete your analysis.

 - Change your workspace set up

-- Understand permitted uses and rules for extraction
+- Understand rules for data-use and extraction

 - you have created a project